Mi 11 Ultra

 The item you receive must still be as described to you by the seller – so a handset listed as 'new', for example, must be genuinely unused.
 The seller doesn't have to disclose faults, but they aren't allowed to misrepresent it, either.
 This creates a fine line: a handset that doesn't turn on cannot be listed as 'working', but it doesn't have to be listed as 'not working', either.
 Always be sure to ask the seller questions if you have any doubts.

 You will not receive protection from the Consumer Rights Act 2015, so the six-month return window does not apply.

-In addition to these, most major UK networks will also have deals on refurbished handsets - although you will be tied into a contract with that network.
+In addition to these, most major UK networks will also have deals on refurbished handsets – but note that you'll be tied into a contract with that network.

-You're likely to have less issues if you stick to reputable phone resellers rather than buying from an individual, but it's still important to do your research carefully.
+You're likely to have fewer issues if you stick to reputable phone resellers rather than buying from an individual, but it's still important to do your research carefully.

 As well as the security issues mentioned above, here are some other problems to look out for: